+Abstract.
 Soil organic N is largely composed of inherently biologically labile proteinaceous N and its persistence in soil is mainly explained by stabilization through binding to minerals and other soil organic matter (SOM) components at varying strengths.
-In order to separate kinetically different soil N fractions we hypothesize that an approach, which 5 isolates soil N fractions on the basis of bonding strength is required, rather than employing chemical agents or physical methods.
-We developed a seguential subcritical water extraction (SCWE) procedure at 100°C, 150°C and 200°C to isolate SOM fractions.
+In order to separate kinetically different soil N fractions we hypothesize that an approach which isolates soil N fractions on the basis of bonding strength is required, rather than employing chemical agents or physical methods.
+We developed a sequential subcritical water extraction (SCWE) procedure at 100, 150 and 200 °C to isolate SOM fractions.
 We assessed these SCWE N fractions as predictors for aerobic and anaerobic N mineralization measured from 25 paddy soil cores in incubations.
-SCWE organic carbon 10 (SCWE OC) and N (SCWE N) increased exponentially with the increase of temperature and N was extracted preferentially over OC.
+SCWE organic carbon (SCWE OC) and N (SCWE N) increased exponentially with the increase of temperature and N was extracted preferentially over OC.
 The efficiency of SCWE and the selectivity towards N were both lower in soils with increasingly reactive clay mineralogy.
-The 100-150 °C SCWE N and the 100 °C + 100-150 °C SCWE N correlated slightly better with the aerobic N mineralization than soil N content.
-The resulting explained percentages
+Stepwise linear regression found no relations between the SCWE fractions and the anaerobic N mineralization rate but instead with pH and a model parameter describing the temperature dependency of SCWE extraction.
+Both were linked to texture, mineralogy and content of pedogenic oxides, which suggests an indirect relation between anaerobic NH_4^+ release and these edaphic soil factors.
+N mineralization appeared to be largely decoupled from SOM quantity and quality.
+From the present study on young paddy soils low in pedogenic oxides and with high fixed NH_4^+ content we cannot infer the performance of SCWE to isolate bio-available N in more developed upland soils.
+There may be potential to separate kinetically different SOM pools from upland soils because 1° for aerobic N mineralization at 100-150 °C SCWE N was the best predictor; and 2° SCWE selectively extracted N over C and this preference depended on the mineralogical composition.
+Hence N fractions differing in bonding strength with minerals or SOM might be isolated at different temperatures, and specifically this association has frequently been found a prominent stabilization mechanism of N in temperate region cropland soils.